zapier/zapier-platform/packages/cli/README-source.md

 If you define `fields` to collect additional details from the user, please note that `client_id` and `client_secret` are reserved keys and cannot be used as keys for input form fields.

 > Note: The OAuth2 `state` param is a [standard security feature](https://auth0.com/docs/secure/attack-protection/state-parameters) that helps ensure that authorization requests are only coming from your servers.
-Most OAuth clients have support for this and will send back the `state` query param that the user brings to your app.
+Most OAuth clients have support for this and will send back the `state` query param that the user brings to your integration.
 The Zapier Platform performs this check and this required field cannot be disabled.
 The state parameter is automatically generated by Zapier in the background, and can be accessed at `bundle.inputData.state`.
-Since Zapier uses the `state` to verify that GET requests to your redirect URL truly come from your app, it needs to be generated by Zapier so that it can be validated later (once the user confirms that they'd like to grant Zapier permission to access their account in your app).
+Since Zapier uses the `state` to verify that GET requests to your redirect URL truly come from your integration, it needs to be generated by Zapier so that it can be validated later (once the user confirms that they'd like to grant Zapier permission to access their account in your app).

 ### OAuth2 with PKCE